Feeding the future? Michelmores contributes specialist expertise to landmark WWF and Tesco insect protein roadmap.

 The consortium's goal is to develop a roadmap indicating how the production of insect protein for animal feed can be scaled up so that it can begin to displace fishmeal and eventually soybean meal, both known to contribute to deforestation and the depletion of natural resources.
 Insect derived animal feed has the potential to be a more sustainable protein source for chickens, pigs and salmon by helping to reduce the negative environmental impact increasingly associated with the requirements of meat and fish production.

 Of the project, Michelmores' Senior Associate, Rachel O'Connor, a specialist in the law associated with developing insect protein for animal feed said:

 "The legislation in this area is complex and requires significant overhaul to pave the way for the industry to succeed.
 We will provide a comprehensive review of not just feed legislation, but waste regulation as well as proposing legislative changes in those areas and submitting ideas for Government support within the framework of the developing agricultural legislation that is on the horizon."

-Rachel's cross-departmental team includes Sustainable Agriculture practice lead: Partner, Ben Sharples, and Commercial, IP and Regulatory specialists: Partner, David Thompson, and Senior Associate, Freya Lemon supported by Solicitors Seema Nanua and Gemma Neath.
+Rachel's cross-departmental team includes Sustainable Agriculture practice lead: Partner, Ben Sharples, and Commercial, IP and Regulatory specialists: Partner, David Thompson who were supported by Solicitor Seema Nanua.